universedocs/Universe-Docs/README.md

 Enough experience on the above so that can handle full development life cycle (R&D, analysis, design, development, testing)

 This project is big and serves all humanity if completed successfully!
 It is a WYSIWYG document editor, no code software, application store, document as a service, data repository, training tool, book library!
+This software will be developed considering all of humanity and not few!
+It is not profit only oriented (Capitalism apporach)!
+It is moving towards Paradism principles (www.paradism.org) one step at a time, but still money required!
+So it will take lots of time and human resources to complete this project on time!
+The developer as to use the software of this project in their daily lives so that is usable and of hight quality!

 Once released we can share the profit!